 It’s never been more acceptable to open up about our feelings.
-But are we confusing exposure to mental health with real tangible help?
-Amanda Cassidy believes it is time to change the conversation when it comes to mental health.
+But are we confusing exposure to the concept of mental health with real tangible help?
+On World Mental Health Day, Amanda Cassidy believes it is time to change the conversation when it comes to mental health.

 It takes great courage to talk about an intimate experience.
 Our new, wildly transparent world has opened up the doors for people to freely discuss their issues and we are making huge strides to de-stigmatise mental health problems.